-Community Engagement Describe There was on-going coordination with the City throughout the project as they Community were active participants on the Project Management Team (PMT).
-Specific Outreach community outreach engagement and strategies are described below: Summarize Commitments, 1) The PMT formed a Project Advisory Committee (PAC), made up of citizens Expectations representing diverse modal perspectives as well as representation from local business owners, emergency service providers, the school district, and a member from the City Planning Commission and Council.
+Describe There was on-going coordination with the City throughout the project as they Community were were active participants on the Project Management Team (PMT).
+Specific Outreach comm community outreach engagement and strategies are described below: Summarize Commitments, 1) The PMT formed a Project Advisory Committee (PAC), made up of citizens Expectations 2) representing diverse modal perspectives as well as representation from local business owners, emergency service providers, the school district, and a member from the City Planning Commission and Council.
 The PAC also included ODOT District/Maintenance representatives.
 The PAC met three times, at key project milestones, to provide input on the project material and the Concept Plan.
-2) The PMT hosted a virtual public meeting to solicit broad input on analysis, alternatives/concepts, and preferred alternative concept development.
+The PMT hosted a virtual public meeting to solicit broad input on analysis, alternatives/concepts, and preferred alternative concept development.
 The virtual meeting included a live presentation and several weeks for people to add comments through email, a survey, or an interactive map.
 76 community comments were received.
-3) An "information only" presentation was provided to ODOT's Mobility Advisory Committee (MAC) Stakeholder Forum.
-Alternatives/concepts were presented since they could potentially impact the OR 99W crosssection which is a Reduction Review Route.
+An "information only" presentation was provided to ODOT's Mobility Advisory Committee (MAC) Stakeholder Forum.
+Alternatives/concepts were presented since they could potentially impact the OR 99W cross- section which is a Reduction Review Route.
 The MAC responded positively regarding the buffered bike lane concept as well as the neighborhood greenway.
-4) City of McMinnville held a joint Planning Commission/City Council Work Session and conducted Planning Commission and City Council hearing 4) City of McMinnville held a joint Planning Commission/City Council Work
+City of McMinnville held a joint Planning Commission/City Council Work Session and conducted Planning Commission and City Council hearing resulting in the adoption on the Concept Plan into the city's TSP on XXXX

-Modal Integration Existing Mo dal Integr ation Future Moda l Integra tion Determine Pedestrians 🗆 High  Medium 🗆 Low Pedestrians  High 🗆 Medium □ Low Modal Bicycles 🗆 High □ Medium  Low Bicycles  High 🗆 Medium □ Low Transit 🗆 High 🗵 Medium □ Low Transit  High 🗆 Medium □ Low Integration Freight/Moto Vehicles or  High 🗌 🗆 Medium Low Freight/Motor Vehicles  High □ Medium 🗆 Low
+Modal Integration Existing Mo dal Integr ation Future Moda l Integra tion Determine Pedestrians 🗆 High  Medium 🗆 Low Pedestrians  High 🗆 Medium □ Low Modal Bicycles 🗆 High □ Medium  Low Bicycles  High 🗆 Medium □ Low Integration Transit 🗆 High 🗵 Medium □ Low Transit  High 🗆 Medium □ Low Freight/Moto Vehicles or  High 🗌 🗆 Medium Low Freight/Motor Vehicles  High □ Medium 🗆 Low

+Context

+Traditional Downtown/CBD

-Context Traditional Downtown/CBD  Urban Mix  Commercial Corridor 🗆 Residential Corridor 🗆 Suburban Fringe 🗆 Rural Community \Box
+Residential Corridor 🗆 Suburban Fringe Rural Community 🗆